trueos/pcbsd/src-qt5/docs/update.rst

 like to manage.

 The "Categories" pane lists the available software categories.
 By default, only the recommended applications for each category are shown.
-To instead view all of the PBIs for each category, click the "Recommended" button which will change to a grey "All Apps".
+To instead view all of the PBIs for each category, click the "Recommended" button which will change to an "All Apps" button.
 Click the name of a category to view the available
 PBIs within that category.

 To view all of the applications installed on the system or jail you are "Viewing Apps for:", click the "Installed Apps" tab.
 The applications will be